 CHURCH CLEANING CREW

 In charge of keeping the church building in tip-top shape.
 Rotating teams clean after the morning Mass each Monday.
 Other individuals work on special cleaning projects at other times.
-If you call Jim Buck, he will be glad to give you a volunteer job.

 Plant, prune and weed flower beds surrounding the Church.